marcusmc/mootools-more/Docs/Interface/HtmlTable.Tree.md

 * onExpandSection - function executed when a row is expanded, meaning that all its children are now visible.
 Passed the row.
 * onCloseSection - function executed when a row is collapsed, meaning that all its children are now hidden.
 Passed the row.

+### Notes

+* All TR nodes for tree view instances should have a CSS class defining their depth as 'table-depth-{integer}'.
+So the root nodes need 'table-depth-0' and each root nodes children need 'table-depth-1' and so on.
+* If you wish to avoid startup costs, you must hide all the rows that are not meant to be visible on startup yourself (typically all rows except the root nodes), add the expand links (by default, a simple anchor tag with the class name "expand"), and the folder class name (typically 'table-folder').
+Then this class will lazily map out child nodes only when the user clicks to expand a section.
+* Typically the expand link is styled to be a block style element with a plus or triangle icon.
+* When a row is expanded, it is given the CSS class name 'table-expanded'.
+You can style the expand icon to change state based on this selector ('tr.table-expanded a.expand').
+* An example HTML and CSS styles can be found in [the Tests directory on github](http://github.com/mootools/mootools-more/blob/master/Tests/Interface/HtmlTable.Tree.html).

-HtmlTable Method: attach {#HtmlTable:attach}
+HtmlTable Method: enableTree {#HtmlTable:enableTree}
 ----------------------------------------

 Attaches the click behaviors to the expand links (defaults to elements with the css class 'expand'; see the *expandClass* option).
+Also enables the keyboard shortcuts if the *useKeyboard* option is true.

 ### Syntax

-	myHtmlTable.attach();
+	myHtmlTable.enableTree();

 ### Returns

 * (*object*) This instance of HtmlTable.

-HtmlTable Method: dettach {#HtmlTable:dettach}
+HtmlTable Method: disableTree {#HtmlTable:disableTree}
 ----------------------------------------

-Detaches the click behaviors to the expand links.
+Detaches the click behaviors to the expand links and disables the keyboard if there is one.

 ### Syntax

-	myHtmlTable.detach();
+	myHtmlTable.disableTree();

 ### Returns